im-nihar/web-developer-api-assessment/README.md

 ## Setup

 1. Create a new React Project with Vite.
+(Install Vite with React and Javascript)
    - Note: Vite requires Node.js version 18+.
 20+.

 ```javascript